teto/blog/posts/2021-12-02-install-mptcp-kernel.markdown

 Even though it is an extension of TCP, the changes are deep enough that it could be considered a new protocol.

+Nowadays there are two linux implementations that I know of:
+1. the [legacy][out-of-tree] one developed at UCL (Belgium)
+2. recent linux kernel (>= 5.13) also support basic MPTCP and add features with every new release.

+Instructions to install 1) are available on their website so let's focus on the official kernel.

-Linux later than 5.30 contain MPTCP if it was enabled at runtime.
+Linux later than 5.13 contain MPTCP if it was enabled at compilation time.
-You can check this with `sysctl -a |grep mptcp` which can return something similar to:
+You can also control the behavior at runtime: `sysctl -a |grep mptcp` should return something similar to:
 ```sh
 net.ipv4.tcp_available_ulp = mptcp